Search by name, year or event

 985 - Sweyn I, Forkbeard, rebels against his father Harold Blue-tooth and deposes him

-991 - Battle of Maldon: Byrhtnoth of Essex is defeated by Danish invaders; Aethelred II buys off the Danes with 10,000 pounds of silver (Danegeld)
+991 - Battle of Maldon: Byrhtnoth of Essex is defeated by Danish invaders; Aethelred buys off the Danes with 10,000 pounds of silver (Danegeld)

 992 - Aethelred makes a truce with Duke Richard I of Normandy